yangchi/LCPractice/README.md

 Must better than using 4 maps, right?

 The best solution solves this problem in-place without any freaking map: in one loop, keep inserting new node right after its corresponding old node; then in another loop to set up random pointers of new nodes; finally use another loop to separate new nodes out to form the new list.
+I have updated my code with this solution.

 See, that's why we keep going back to LeetCode.